dyminki/MemoryGame/README.md

 # Memory Game
-For practising japanese alphabet hiragana and katakana .
+For practising japanese alphabet hiragana and katakana therefore cards do not hide automatically, the player must click to hide them.

 # Technologies used
 - React